yangyansong-adbe/aepsdk-places-ios/Documentation/MIGRATION.md

 # Migration from ACPPlaces to AEPPlaces

-This document is a reference comparison of ACPPlaces APIs against their equivalent APIs in AEPPlaces.
+This document is a reference comparison of ACPPlaces (2.x) APIs against their equivalent APIs in AEPPlaces (3.x).

 If explanation beyond showing API differences is necessary, it will be captured as a "Note" within that API's section.